How does the QuickBooks Online integration work?

 Eddy only supports journal entries of the above structure.
 If you would like additional customization, a payroll journal report is available for each payroll run in Eddy.
 With that granularity, you should be able to construct a journal entry that is suitable for your accounting needs.

-Q: What happens if I remove an account that’s been mapped to a category?
+Removing an account that’s been mapped to a category

 If an account is missing when a payroll entry is pushed to QuickBooks, then the entry will fail.
 In this situation you should complete the mapping to continue.